yfnaji/xLog/README.md

 # xLog
 xLog allows you to output logs in your console or terminal with a little _zing_.
-This package provides an easy-to-use interface to <span style="color:red">colorize</span>, _italicize_, **bolden**, <span style="text-decoration: underline">underline</span> (and much more!) your python logs by simply setting exactly what you need in an xLog class.
+This package provides an easy-to-use interface to color, _italicize_, **bolden**, underline (and much more!) your python logs by simply setting exactly what you need with an `xLog` class.

-This documentation will highlight how you can do this in the sections below - but if you are too excited to wait, you can clone the package now and run `python3 xlog.py --help` which will provide a helpful interactive interface which allows you to navigate to sections you would like to know more about.
+This documentation will highlight how you can do this in the sections below - but if you are too excited to wait, you can clone the package now and run `python3 xlog.py --help` which will provide a helpful interactive interface which allows you to navigate to any configuration you wish to try out.

 <h1>Contents</h1>